lambdapad/lambdapad/README.md

 - `url` is set as https://lambdapad.com
 - `vsn` is set as the version number of the Lambdapad in use, at this moment: `0.1.0`
 - `description` is set as `Static website generator`

+From every post we have also, and usually, available the following data:

+- `excerpt`: it's the text choosen as excerpt.
+If we configure the excerpt as false then it's going to be empty.
+It's clean text and all of the possible tags (i.e. strong, em or links) are removed.
+- `excerpt_html`: it's the HTML version of the excerpt.
+- `content`: the HTML content for the page.
+- `id`: it could be given from headers or set by Lambdapad if we disabled headers.

 ### Assets